wpdas/near-social-bridge/README.md

 ### overrideLocalStorage

-This is a feature that overrides the `window.localStorage` with the Widget's `Storage`, so that, you can keep using `window.localStorage` but the Widget's `Storage` is going to be the source of data.
+This is a feature that overrides the `window.localStorage` with the BOS Component's `Storage`, so that, you can keep using `window.localStorage` but the BOS Component's `Storage` is going to be the source of data.

 **If using CSR:**